 In particular, Dak Nong proposed to prioritize the construction of the Dak Nong - Chon Thanh railway to connect with the Trans-Asia railway to Thi Vai port, serving the transportation of alumina, refined aluminum and post-aluminum products.

-The province proposed to study and add the Dak Nong - Lam Dong - Binh Thuan railway line to the national railway plan.
+The province has proposed to study and add the Dak Nong - Lam Dong - Binh Thuan railway line to the national railway plan.
 This railway system will also help transport agricultural products and other products, contributing to promoting socio-economic development.

 The working group basically agreed with the proposal of Dak Nong province and TKV.
 Mr. Ta Dinh Thi, Vice Chairman of the National Assembly's Committee on Science, Technology and Environment, said that the survey trip aimed to grasp the actual situation and railway investment needs of Dak Nong in particular and the Central Highlands in general.

-The working group requested Dak Nong province to continue researching and contributing to the Draft Law on Railways (amended).
+The working group requested Dak Nong province to continue researching and contributing to the Draft Railway Law (amended).
 Dak Nong and its units need to complete the report on the need for railway investment, clarifying the issues: whether to invest or not, investment plan, implementation time and support policies.
 The group will compile these contents to submit to competent authorities for consideration.

 Comment (0)